Chyeric/COVID19Segmentation/README.md

 # COVID19Segmentation
-The code of "A weakly supervised learning method based on attention fusion for Covid-19 segmenta-tion in CT Images" The code is comming soon...
+The code of "A weakly supervised learning method based on attention fusion for Covid-19 segmenta-tion in CT Images"<br>
+The code is comming soon...